Criminal case against Michael Flynn formally dismissed

 “The pardon ‘does not, standing alone, render [Mr. Flynn] innocent of the alleged violation,’ ” he wrote.

-Judge Sullivan said he would have probably denied the Justice Department‘s bid to drop the case, accusing the government of making “dubious” legal arguments.
+Judge Sullivan said he probably would have denied the Justice Department’s bid to drop the case, accusing the government of making “dubious” legal arguments.

 He blasted the government’s rationale to end the case as “ever-evolving justifications” that “appear to be irrelevant or to directly contradict previous statements” made by prosecutors.